syncfusion-content/xamarin-docs/Xamarin/Scheduler/monthview.md

 ![Month appointment diplay count in schedule xamarin forms](monthview_images/xamarin.forms-schedule-appointment-indicator-count.jpg)

 #### Disable navigation to DayView
-You can disable the navigation to day view by triggering the CellTappedEvent and set the argument [CancelNavigation](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.CellTappedEventArgs~CancelNavigation.html) value as true.
-[IsMoreAppointments](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.CellTappedEventArgs~IsMoreAppointments.html) argument is used to determine whether the month cell more appointments count element has been tapped or not while the appointment display mode as Appointment.
+You can disable the navigation to day view by triggering the CellTappedEvent and set the argument [CancelNavigation](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.CellTappedEventArgs~CancelNavigation.html) value to true.
+[IsMoreAppointments](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.CellTappedEventArgs~IsMoreAppointments.html) argument is used to determine whether the month cell more appointments count element has been tapped or not when the appointment display mode as Appointment.

 {% tabs %}
 {% highlight c# %}